 The Juvenile Court Liaison monitors students under the supervision of Juvenile Court Services.
 The liaison also performs duties as assigned to help prevent or reduce truancy and to prevent delinquency.
 The liaison receives referrals from juvenile court and school officials.
 The juvenile court liaison provides short-term counseling services and information is provided regarding juvenile crime and consequences to families whose children are experiencing attendance and/or delinquency activity.
 The liaison makes home and community visits as needed to insure compliance with school and probation programs as well as providing direct supervision in order to insure appropriate school behavior.
 Parents and students with questions about supervision, court assigned probation, legal implications, community service, counseling and other preventative programs are encouraged to contact the juvenile court liaison.

-The school nurse is available in the nurse’s office from 7:35 a.m. until 3:15 p.m.
-Students are not to go to the nurse’s office without a pass from a teacher, except in an emergency.
+The school nurse is available in the nurse’s office from 8:05 a.m. until 3:45 p.m.
+Students are expected to have a pass from a teacher, when visiting the nurse’s office, except in an emergency.
 If students are not feeling well, they should report to their class, obtain a pass from the classroom teacher, and then report to the nurse.
 The pass indicates the student has reported to the class and is absent with the teacher’s knowledge and permission.

 Students who have injuries that may require attention should go to the nurse’s office for first aid treatment.
 The nurse is restricted to giving first aid only (i.e. treating cuts or abrasions with antiseptic and applying bandages).

 Students may not leave the school building during the day for illness without the permission of the nurse.
-Students are not allowed to call home to have parents call them out; the nurse is responsible for evaluating students and making a professional judgement.
+The nurse is responsible for evaluating students and making a professional judgement.
 Students who have a doctor’s appointment must check out through the Attendance Office.
 The office staff may contact a parent/guardian or the doctor’s office for verification of the appointment.

-Medication Policy If medication must be given at school, the parent must provide a written and signed doctor’s order stating the name of the child, the name of the medication, the hour to be given, and the dates the medication is needed.
+Medication Policy If medication must be given at school, the parent must provide a written and signed doctor’s order stating the name of the child, the name of the medication, the time to be given, and the dates the medication is needed.
 Please use the Medication Administration Form for the prescribed medication.
-Forms are available from the nurse’s office.
-Whenever possible, the parent or guardian is the accepted person to bring the medication to the nurse.
-All controlled medication needs to be immediately counted by the nurse (or nursing office staff) and the person bringing in the medication upon receiving the medication.
+(Forms are available in the nurse’s office.)
+The parent or guardian should to bring the medication to the nurse.
+All controlled medication needs to be immediately counted by the nurse (or nursing office staff) and the person bringing in the medication..
 Please DO NOT bring in more than 30 count of medication at a time.
 ALL medication must be received at school in the original prescription container.

-If an over-the-counter medication needs to be given during school hours, the school nurse must receive the medication in the original container that will be kept in the nurse’s office until the parent or nurse deem it unnecessary to continue administration.
+If an over-the-counter medication needs to be given during school hours, the school nurse must receive the medication in the original container.
 Please check expiration dates before sending the medication.
 There is a Medication Over-The-Counter Consent Form that must be completed.
 Forms are available from the nurse’s office.

 A student, with authorization from the health care provider and parent/guardian, may carry and self-administer an asthma inhaler and/or auto injectable epinephrine medication.
 The authorization consent, where the physician and parent/guardian need to sign, is on the bottom section of the Medication Consent Form.
 Forms are available from the nurse’s office.

-Please make arrangements to pick up all medication any time the medication is no longer in use.
-Please call the school nurse to make arrangements.
+Please make arrangements, with the nurse, to pick up all medication any time the medication is no longer in use.
 No medications will be kept over the summer months and proper disposal will take place following the last day of school before summer break.
 A new medication order from your physician is required for all medications and for each new school year.